Western Brook Pond

 The trail has now re-opened year-round.

-Starting this summer and continuing over the coming years, Parks Canada will continue to restore and monitor re-vegetation along the trail.
+Starting in 2019 and continuing over the coming years, Parks Canada will continue to restore and monitor re-vegetation along the trail.
 Plans are also underway to design and install visitor experience elements such as interpretive panels, rest areas and viewpoints to meet the needs and interests of the broad range of visitors using the trail.
 This finishing work will not impact visitor access to the trail.